 Electric Mates/Wire (Dry) Systems

 This style of underfloor heating is produced by unique mats or wiring which are connected together to spread out beneath the floor of the room.
-This is linked to the thermostat and main power supply of the home.
-This more slim line style of underfloor heating is easier to install in homes making it a more viable option for many of us with an older property.
+It is linked to the thermostat and main power supply of the home.
+This more slim line style of underfloor heating is easier to install in homes.
+In turn making it a more viable option for those of us with an older property.

-Generally speaking electric underfloor heating systems are cheaper to install than hot water systems but are not as efficient to run once installed.
+Generally speaking electric underfloor heating systems are cheaper to install than hot water systems.
+However, they tend to be less efficient to run once installed.

 What are the Pros and Cons of Underfloor Heating?

 This invisible source of warmth means you can plan the layout of a room without having to consider where you will have to place a radiator.
-Despite the range of modern radiators available they can still create an eye sore in an otherwise minimalist style room.
-Underfloor heating can help retain a seamless feel to your room and allow extra space for other pieces of furniture you may wish to have.
+Despite the range of modern radiators available, they can still create an eyesore in a minimalist style room.
+Underfloor heating can help you achieve a seamless finish in your room.
+While allowing extra space for other pieces of furniture you may wish to have.

 Underfloor heating is more energy efficient as it only has to create a lower temperature to achieve the desired room temperature.
 The average running costs of these systems are typically 15-40% cheaper than conventional radiator systems.
-Most systems come complete with thermostatic controls for individual rooms meaning that you won’t waste energy or money heating rooms that you don’t need to.
+Most systems come complete with thermostatic controls for individual rooms.
+This will mean you won’t waste energy or money heating rooms that you don’t need to.

-If you have your underfloor heating correctly installed initially then there is little that can go wrong with these systems.
-The initial pressure testing that is carried out with hot water systems would identify any potential leeks so that these are rectified before the appropriate floor covering is placed on top.
+If you have your underfloor heating correctly installed initially, then there is little that can go wrong with these systems.
+The initial pressure testing that is carried out with hot water systems would identify any potential leaks.
+Therefore, these areas are rectified before the appropriate floor covering is placed on top.

 Underfloor heating systems are known to produce less airborne dust in your room.
 This is particularly important for people with allergies and asthma.

-Underfloor heating can be quite slow to warm up the room especially in rooms with solid floor surfaces.
-Wooden floors can take up to 30 minutes to warm whilst concrete floors can take one or two hours meaning that you need to have your heating on for longer periods and also remember to switch the heating on in advance.
-We suggest timers will help you with this problem so that you don’t have to wait for your room to feel warm.
+Underfloor heating can be quite slow to warm up the room, especially in rooms with solid floor surfaces.
+Wooden floors can take up to 30 minutes to warm whilst concrete floors can take one or two hours.
+Therefore, you need to have your heating on for longer periods and also you must remember to switch the heating on in advance.
+A timer will help you with this problem so that you don’t have to wait for your room to warm.

-When planning where you are going to position the underfloor heating you must consider the layout of your room especially where the units will be in a fixed position.
+When planning where you are going to position the underfloor heating you must consider the layout of your room, in particular where the units will be in a fixed position.
 This heating type can cause the inside of cupboards or units to ‘sweat’ which can be detrimental to your furniture.
 It is also worth making sure you select the correct wooden flooring type to compliment your underfloor heating as some woods can warp over time.